alex-bellon/wikipedia/README.md

 - [Lenna](https://en.wikipedia.org/wiki/Lenna) - Standard test image for image processing

 ### Logic
+- [Abductive reasoning](https://en.m.wikipedia.org/wiki/Abductive_reasoning) - a form of logical inference.
+It starts with an observation or set of observations and then seeks to find the simplest and most likely conclusion from the observations.
+This process, unlike deductive reasoning, yields a plausible conclusion but does not positively verify it.
 - [Angelic non-determinism](https://en.wikipedia.org/wiki/Angelic_non-determinism) - the execution of a non-deterministic program where all choices that are made favor termination of the program.
 - [Billiard-ball computer](https://en.wikipedia.org/wiki/Billiard-ball_computer) - an idealized model of a reversible mechanical computer based on Newtonian dynamics.
 - [Currying](https://en.wikipedia.org/wiki/Currying) - the technique of translating the evaluation of a function that takes multiple arguments into evaluating a sequence of functions, each with a single argument.